Is Your Workout Harming Your Teeth?

 Exercising has numerous health benefits but it’s worth being aware of the effect it may have on your teeth.

-If you’re wearing metal braces you’ll need to take extra precautions, and you shouldn’t rush back to the gym after a major dental procedure.
+If you’re wearing metal braces you’ll need to take extra precautions, and you shouldn’t rush back to the gym after a major dental procedure, and make sure that you know enough about workout harming your teeth.
 Give your body time to rest and follow your dentist’s guidance for recovery.